 External access doesn't use Azure AD B2B user accounts and therefore doesn't use Conditional Access policies.

 Outside of the common policies listed above, there are Teams-specific policies that can and should be configured to manage various Teams functionalities.

 Teams and channels policies

-Teams and channels are two commonly used elements in Microsoft Teams, and there are policies you can put in place to control what users can and cannot do when using teams and channels.
-While you can create a global team, if your organization has 5000 users or less, you are likely to find it helpful to have smaller teams and channels for specific purposes, in-line with your organizational needs.
+Teams and channels are two commonly used elements in Microsoft Teams, and there are policies you can put in place to control what users can and can't do when using teams and channels.
+While you can create a global team, if your organization has 5000 users or less, you're likely to find it helpful to have smaller teams and channels for specific purposes, in-line with your organizational needs.